 Located on Tuakiri | Identity, Level 2, Tūranga, Te Pito Huarewa / Southbase Gallery houses exhibitions that reflect the cultural identity and history of Christchurch and Canterbury.

-Extraordinary: From the collections of Alexander Turnbull Library, 9 November 2019 - 9 February 2020
+- Extraordinary: From the collections of Alexander Turnbull Library (9 November 2019 to 9 February 2020)

-- Illuminate: Unearthing treasures from our collection (3 August - 27 October)
+- Illuminate: Unearthing treasures from our collection (3 August to 27 October 2019)

 - Our Painted Stories (Friday 12 October 2018 to Thursday 17 January 2019)